 The Group has entered into a sale and purchase agreement with K-Fix Production Sdn.
-Bhd., an unrelated party on 29 August 2014, in respect of the investment property located at Lot 2592, Jalan Perindustrian 3, Senai Industrial Estate II, Senai with a carrying value of \$4,504,000 (2013: \$4,666,000).
+Bhd., an unrelated party on 29 August 2014, in respect of the investment property located at Lot 2592, Jalan Perindustrian 3, Senai Industrial Estate II, Senai with a carrying value of \$4,504,000 as of 31 December 2014.

-The purchase consideration of the investment property is \$13,671,000.
-The purchase consideration is based on the valuation performed as at 2 September 2014 by an independent valuer with consideration of current market conditions with the prevailing transacted prices in the vicinity of the investment property held for sale.
+The purchase consideration of the investment property was \$13,671,000.
+The purchase consideration was based on the valuation performed as at 2 September 2014 by an independent valuer with consideration of current market conditions with the prevailing transacted prices in the vicinity of the investment property held for sale.